 This tool will give an overview of the data about the candidates ability to implement the elements of quality teaching.

-The second screening is a set of interview questions developed by Kelly Lundin from a Master’s thesis project at University of Southern California.
+The second screening is a set of interview questions developed by Kelly Lundin from a Master’s thesis project at the University of Southern California.
 Though more testing needs to occur with this questionnaire, it did show triangulation with the other two nationally normed tools used in this process.

 Answers will be reviewed with a rubric that was developed from the analysis of the multi-field literature.
 This tool will identify if the candidate has the I